 In advance of and throughout the 2021 Winter Weather Event, the Texas utilities market on both a statewide and local basis realized significant operational and financial disruption.
 Beginning February 12, 2021, and continuing over the next several days, the natural gas wholesale power markets experienced extreme price volatility.
 With multiple natural gas pipelines restricting gas flows, frozen wellheads experienced across the State, and weather-related gas processing plant outages, coupled with a significant increase in power demand, next day delivery natural gas spot prices at various delivery hubs skyrocketed from an average of less than \$3 per million British thermal unit ("MMBtu") to as high as \$1,250 per MMBtu (recorded at the Oneok Gas Transportation hub in Oklahoma) at their peak.
-The price per megawatt hour ("MWh") of electricity in the ERCOT market reached the market cap of \$9,000 on February 14, 2021, again on February 15, 2021, and then again on February 16, 2021 (where it was held by ERCOT until 9:00 a.m.
-Central Time, February 19, 2021), when it had settled at \$30/MWh on February 10, 2021.
-During this time, ancillary service charges (which are incremental to the \$9,000 per MWh market cap) pushed the actual per MWh price to a high of \$25,000.
+The price per megawath hour ("MWh") of electricity in the ERCOT real time market reached the market cap of \$9,000 on February 14, 2021, again on February 15, 2021, and then again on February 16, 2021 (where it was held by ERCOT until 9:00 a.m.
+Central Time, February 19, 2021), when it had settled at \$30 / MWh on February 10, 2021.
+During this time, ancillary service charges (which are incremental to the \$9,000 per MWh market cap and were not subject to any price limitation) pushed the actual per MWh price to a high of \$25,000.
+These financial impacts resultant from the 2021 Winter Weather Event were highly disruptive to the Texas electric utilities market and some market participants became insolvent, filed for bankruptcy or wound up exiting the market.